-For filers of Form PTE.
-New Mexico Information Return for Pass-Through Entities.
-If you have received a 1099-Misc, Form RPD-41359, Annual Statement of Pass-Through Entity Withholding, or Form RPD-41285, Annual Statement of Withholding of Oil and Gas Proceeds, showing income tax withheld on the net income of the pass-through entity or withholding on New Mexico oil and gas proceeds received, and you wish to obtain a refund of the tax withheld, then you must submit a completed Form RPD-41373, Application for Refund of Tax Withheld From Pass-Through Entities, to the Department.
-The forms 1099-Misc, RPD-41359, or RPD-41285, must be issued to the PTE.
+Specific Instructions for Claiming a Refund on the PTE Return.
+If you have received a 1099-Misc, Form RPD-41359, Annual Statement of Pass-Through Entity Withholding, or Form RPD-41285, Annual Statement of Withholding of Oil and Gas Proceeds, showing income tax withheld on your net income from another pass-through entity or withholding on New Mexico oil and gas proceeds received, and you wish to obtain a refund of the tax withheld, then you must submit a completed Form RPD-41373 to the Department and enter the refund amount on line 5 of the PTE return.
+The forms 1099-Misc, RPD-41359, or RPD-41285 must be issued to the PTE.